ECH 1003 Child Guidance 3 Credits

 ECH 1213 Perspectives in Early Childhood Education 3 Credits

 This course introduces students to current research in the field of Early Childhood Education.
-Students will develop a knowledge base of the NAEYC Code of Ethical Conduct through analyzing case studies designed to demonstrate competencies compatible with current research and practice, development of a professional protfolio to demonstrate competencies in the skills relating to the NAEYC Associate Degree Standards.
+Students will develop a knowledge base of the NAEYC Code of Ethical Conduct through analyzing case studies designed to demonstrate competencies compatible with current research and practice, development of a professional portfolio to demonstrate competencies in the skills relating to the NAEYC Associate Degree Standards.

 ECH 1301 Practicum I 1 Credit